The Latest: Johnson attempts to advance Trump’s massive tax break bill

 Trump has been lobbing insults at the rock star as Springsteen, a longtime Trump critic, has been lambasting the president while on stage.

-Trump administration tells judge it deported eight migrants, but refused to say where they’ll end up
+Trump administration tells judge it deported eight migrants but refuses to say where they’ll end up

 The Trump administration says it has deported eight migrants convicted of crimes in the United States after reports of a migrant flight to South Sudan.